W-Tran/predicting-next-purchase/README.md

 **Notes/Future work**

-- Item transaction history i.e. what exactly a customer is buying could have some predictive power.
-Explore using categorical embeddings to encode items into features that may boost the performance of the ML model.
-- Probabilistic [BTYD](https://en.wikipedia.org/wiki/Buy_Till_you_Die) [models](https://lifetimes.readthedocs.io/en/latest/) were explored extensively for use in this project.
-However most available packages were not able to deal with the heavy seasonality in the purchase behaviour of customers for this particular online retail (a gift shop which sees a huge surge in sales leading up to Christmas).
-Fitting BTYD model parameters without incorporating seasonality results in poor performance.
+- Probabilistic [BTYD](https://en.wikipedia.org/wiki/Buy_Till_you_Die) [models](https://lifetimes.readthedocs.io/en/latest/) were explored for use in this project.
+However most available packages were not able to deal with the heavy seasonality in the purchase behaviour for this particular online retail (a gift shop which sees a huge surge in sales leading up to Christmas).
-- [Discrete Survival models](https://data.princeton.edu/wws509/notes/c7s6) were also explored for this project (inspired by [this talk](https://www.youtube.com/watch?v=uU1u6JQCg5U)) but also failed to perform well in predicting purchase behaviour.
-I also intend to study survival models a bit more in the future to explore ways in which they can be used for online retail settings.
+- [Discrete Survival models](https://data.princeton.edu/wws509/notes/c7s6) were also explored for use in this project (inspired by [this talk](https://www.youtube.com/watch?v=uU1u6JQCg5U)) but also failed to perform well in predicting purchase behaviour.
+Study survival models a bit more in the future to explore ways in which they can be used for online retail settings.

 ## Installation